k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/16_rest_api_additions.md

 In general, URIs allow only ASCII values.
 However, there are specific cases like internationalized domain names (IDN), where non-ASCII characters may be used in the domain name.
 For the purposes of communicating data using query string parameters, you cannot directly send non-ASCII (unsafe) characters.
 Also, some characters like spaces, “=”, and “&” have a specific meaning when sent in the query string section of the URI and are reserved.

-In order to handle unsafe characters and to distinguish between data and reserved characters that have special meaning in a URI, the URI must be “URL Encoded”.
+To handle unsafe characters and to distinguish between data and reserved characters that have special meaning in a URI, the URI must be URL Encoded.
 This encoding replaces non-ACII and reserved characters parameter data with ASCII equivalents.
-This is also known as “Percent Encoding” since each unsafe character is replaced with a value starting with percent sign (“%”).
+This is also known as Percent Encoding since each unsafe character is replaced with a value starting with percent sign (“%”).
 All parameter values should be URL encoded to ensure correct transmission.
 For example, the query string: “name=Mañana” is URL encoded as “name= %20Ma%C3%B1ana”.
 A URI cannot have a space and is encoded to the value “%20”.
 The Spanish letter “ñ” is not a valid ASCII value and is encoded as “%C3%B1”.